philippeitis/cpsc312-project/README.md

 | Enter swipl repl for Prolog backend | `make docker-repl` | `cd prolog && make test-repl` |
 | Launch server listening on `PORT` (default value is 4999) | `make FASTFUNC_SERVER_PORT=PORT docker-server` | `cd prolog && make FASTFUNC_SERVER_PORT=PORT launch-server` |

-Launching the server will output the following text:
+Launching the server will output the following text (though it will be slightly different between using the Docker / OS command):
 ```console
 ...
 Started server at http://localhost:4999/